The basic join types used in the hmatch package ("left", "inner",

 "resolve_" ("resolve_left", "resolve_inner", "resolve_anti").
 In a resolve

-with matches to multiple rows of ref
+join rows of raw with matches to multiple rows of ref are resolved either

 to a single best match or no match before the subsequent join type is

 implemented.
-In a resolve join, rows of raw
+In a resolve join, rows of raw are never duplicated.

 The exact details of match resolution vary somewhat among functions, and are explained within each function's documentation.